ukhsa-collaboration/standards-api/docs/guidance-summary/index.md

 ### Generate API Documentation

 > [!TIP]
-> Create an [OpenAPI specification](../api-design-guidelines/api-specifications-and-documentation.md) and use the features of Developer Portal to publish it.
+> Create an [OpenAPI definition](../api-design-guidelines/api-specifications-and-documentation.md) and use the features of Developer Portal to publish it.

-- **Ensure the API is well documented** using an OpenAPI specification.
+- **Ensure the API is well documented** using an OpenAPI definition.
 Documentation should be concise and easy for developers use.
 The specification is machine-readable and will support the generation of consistent accessible documentation.
 It can also be used to accelerate development and testing through code generation.
 - Use the Developer Portal to make the API discoverable and ensure it is always accurate, consistent, usable, and discoverable.
 This documentation supplements the solution documentation on Confluence and [LeanIX Basic Concepts and Modelling Guidance](https://confluence.collab.test-and-trace.nhs.uk/display/AT/LeanIX+Basic+Concepts+and+Modelling+Guidance).

 ### Support Testing with API Specifications